sahansera/medline-pubmed-extractor/README.md

-# Medline Pubmed Extractor
+# Medline Pubmed Data Extractor
-A simple console application that will process a given Medline Pubmed dataset and generate TSV files with given columns.
+A simple console application that will process a given Medline Pubmed dataset (XML) and generate TSV files with given attributes.

 ## Introduction
 This .NET 5 console application will iterate through a given set of Medline Pubmed dataset from a given starting point.